Taiji-pipeline/documentation/tutorial.rst

 Introduction
 ------------

-The Taiji pipeline aims at integrating different kinds of high throughput profiling techniques to construct TF regulatory networks and identify key regulators through network analysis.
-That being said, one only needs ATAC-seq or DNase-seq data to run the analysis.
+The Taiji software is a versatile genomics data analysis pipeline.

-The data input to the Taiji pipeline are fastq or bam files.
+It can be used to analyze ATAC-seq, RNA-seq, single cell ATAC-seq and Drop-seq data.
+However, the uniqueness and the power of Taiji really lie in its ability to integrate diverse datasets and use these information in a clever way to construct regulatory network and identify candidate driver genes.

-For gene expression data, you have the option to provide an external gene expression table instead of having the pipeline analyze the raw RNA-seq data for you.
+Taiji accepts many data formats.
+It can start with raw data like fastq or post-processed files like bam or bed files.

 How to use
 ----------